bababouf/Traveling-Salesman/README.md

 **_configurationMatrix_**: This 2D matrix keeps track of all edges that have been included/excluded.
 Two additional columns are used to determine if a cell's edge can be included/excluded.

-**_lowerBound_**: The lowerBound for a node is the total cost (integer value) for the route in its current state.
+**_lowerBound_**: The lowerBound for a node is the total cost for the edges that have been included so far.

 **_constraint_**: The constraint is a pair of integers that determine which edge is being currently examined.
-For example, when the root node is first created and initialized, the constraint is <0><1>, meaning the first edge to be examined is the (0,1) edge from city 'A' to city 'B' (where row 0 is city A, row 1 is city B).
+For example, when the root node is first created and initialized, the constraint is (0, 0).
+Each time a node is popped the constraint will be updated and examined if an edge can be included or excluded.

 **_include/exclude_**: These boolean flags are set to indicate if a node, given it's constraint, can include or exclude the current edge being examined

-**_previouslyVisited_**: A vector containing all cities that have been visited thus far
+**_previouslyVisited_**: A vector containing all cities that have been visited

 ### _ConfigurationMatrix_
 Below is the initialized configurationMatrix for the 5-city simulation.
-The 5 x 5 cells in the matrix are all set to 0, indicating that no edges in the matrix have been included or excluded.
-The last column, however, is set to (numberOfCities - 1), which is 4 for the 5 city simulation.
-This indicates that for each row in the matrix, 4 edges can be included or excluded.
-This column is set to (numberOfCities - 1) since a route cannot contain an edge from a city to itself.
+The matrix itself is size 5 x 7; the 5 x 5 part of the matrix reprsents the edges from one city to the next.
+The last two columns hold information that determine whether a specific edge can be included or excluded.

+I will refer to the 2nd to last column as the "include column" and the last column as the "exclude column".
+The include column ensures that each row contains a maximum of two edges (since each city can only have two edges to be a valid TSP route).
+For example, row '0', which represents city '0', contains all the edges from city '0' to every other city.
+If three edges were included in this row, city '0' would not be a valid TSP route.

+The exclude column is initialized to the number of cities in the simulation minus one.
+This column keeps track of the number of edges that have been either excluded or included.
+If an edge is included or excluded, the appropriate cell in that column is decremented.

 ![](https://i.gyazo.com/59f2fecc8373f3906127cb08f69bf2a8.png)